Image by Bryan Mullennix Getty Images

 With the Taj Mahal overshadowing it, one can easily forget that Agra has one of the finest Mughal forts in India.
 Walking through courtyard after courtyard of this palatial red-sandstone and marble fortress, your amazement grows as the scale of what was built here begins to sink in.

-Its construction along the bank of the Yamuna River was begun by Emperor Akbar in 1565.
+Construction along the bank of the Yamuna River was begun by Emperor Akbar in 1565 on the site of an earlier fort.
 Further additions were made, particularly by his grandson Shah Jahan, using his favourite building material – white marble.
 The fort was built primarily as a military structure, but Shah Jahan transformed it into a palace, and later it became his gilded prison for eight years after his son Aurangzeb seized power in 1658.